nguyentran0212/iegems-website/_posts/2024-10-19-impression-Dita-ProjectM.md

 ![](/assets/images/resolution.jpg)

-Describe the resolution using the terminology from soundwheel:
-- Clean
-- Presence
-- Clarity
-- Detailed
-- Natural

 *Can Project M handle complex, overlapping recordings?
 (Sample tracks: [ABC feat.
 Sophia Black by Polyphia](https://www.youtube.com/watch?v=Mtd24QIBJ5Y))* Yes, but only to a certain degree.
 Whilst the mix does not feel too blurry or messy, the separation between instruments does falter as the mix gets more busy.

 *Can Project M handle recordings with congested lower frequencies?
 (Sample tracks: [Now We Are Free performed by 2CELLOS](https://youtu.be/74CYIdYoQ5w?si=QcKrIFSifRzBHt2i))* To my surprise, the presentation of Project M with this track is only fair.
 When the two main cellos, the cello section, and the doublebasses from the orchestra compete for the same frequency band, the separation between these instruments starts to lose clarity, which in turns bring the perceived resolution of the whole recording down.